mrmuggymuggy/wikipedia-pageviews/README.md

 For daily run, make sure you have enough resource(cpu/RAM) on your machine, have a look at `docker-compose` file, the daily run require 8G memory, takes around 25 minutes to finish process

-## Customize parameters and check outputs
+## Customize parameters, outputs path and format
 The app read configurations from environment variables, see code `./jobs/wiki_pageviews/wiki_pageviews_config.py`

 | Environment variables 	| Default                                                                                        	| Meaning                                                                                                                                  	|